Davidc96/FDP-Simple-Online-Web-Bank/README.md

 # FDP-Simple-Online-Web-Bank
 A simple online Web Bank.
-Back End written in Java and Front-End written in PHP.
+Back End is written in Java and Front-End is written in PHP.